 Types of Detox Programs

 There are different types of detox programs for both alcohol and other substances ranging from over-the-counter medicines to prescription medication and illicit street drugs.
-Detox programs are often inpatient facilities that require those who enroll to live on the premises throughout the detox program itself.
+These procedures are often done at inpatient facilities that require those who enroll to live on the premises throughout the program.

 There may also be outpatient detox programs available which do not require patients to live at the actual facility itself, but rather attend weekly meetings instead.
-Determining whether an inpatient or an outpatient detox program is right for your loved one greatly depends on the addiction they are faced with, as well as the severity of their addiction and how it is affecting their relationships, everyday life, and even their health.
+Determining whether an inpatient or an outpatient detox program is right for your loved one depends on the addiction they are faced with, as well as the severity of their addiction and how it is affecting their relationships, everyday life, and even their health.

 The Benefits of Detox

 Detox helps to take some of the stress off of family and other loved ones of an individual who has become addicted to using and abusing alcohol or other drugs on a regular basis.
-Once your loved one is checked into a detox program, they are also cared for by professional healthcare specialists, doctors, and counselors to get them through the entire detox process and on their way to begin rehabilitation for themselves.
+Once your loved one is checked into a program, they are also cared for by professional healthcare specialists, doctors, and counselors to get them through the entire process and on their way to begin rehabilitation.

 Additionally, a detox program ensures your loved one’s body is responding acceptably to ensure they do not encounter additional health problems throughout their journey.
 Monitoring the body and its responses to detoxing is an essential factor to consider any time an individual is going through a detox program.
 Once the first stages of detoxing are over, your loved one is more likely to begin feeling better while focus and clarity return to the body.